MuhtasimMahmud/MuhtasimMahmud/README.md

 # <div align="center">Hi, I am Mahmud !</div>

-I am an enthusiastic problem solver and i am in my last semester of bachelor’s degree in computer science.
-I have been learning and practicing programming for 4 years and I am very passionate about all aspects of software development.
-Always I try to learn new technologies.
+I’m an enthusiastic problem solver with more than 4 years of experience in programming & a passion for software development.
+I write clear and concise code that is easy to maintain.

+I’ve just one month remaining tocomplete my bachelor's degree in Computer Science.
+So, I am eager to bring my skills and knowledge to a challenging role in the tech industry.Always I try to learn new technologies.

 <br/>